OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Runtime**: Traditional web, Reactive web, Mobile

-**Rationale**: Outsystems 11 is now using the GemBox.Spreadsheet 45.0.0.1094.
-This version comes with some breaking changes when compared to the version previously used.
+**Rationale**: An upgrade was made in the Excel file processing used in OutSystems 11.
+This upgrade comes with some breaking changes when compared to the version previously used.

 **Fix**: Change the Excel files content so that it is compliant with the breaking changes.